bongiozzo/musica_mustdie/output/band_deadinfection.md

 # Dead Infection

+One of the great bands in extreme goregrind style

-Дискография
+## Дискография

-"Surgical Disembowelment" 1993, Grindcore
+### "Surgical Disembowelment" 1993, Grindcore

+1. Maggots In Your Flesh
+2. Pathological View On The Alimentary Canal
+3. Torsions
+4. Undergo An Operation
+5. After Accident
+6. Xenomorph
+7. Let Me Vomit
+8. Splattered Birth
+9. Start Human Slaughter
+10.Deformed Creature

+ Kelner - Bass & Vocals
+ Maly - Guitar & Back.Vocals
+ Tocha - Guitar
+ Cyjan - Drums

+Produced By Cyjan & Kelner.
+Engineered By Ryszard Smit.
+Recorded & Mixed At PR Studios,
+Olsztyn,July 1993.

+(p)&(c) 1993 MORBID Records

-"A Chapter Of Accidents" 1995, Grindcore
+### "A Chapter Of Accidents" 1995, Grindcore

+01. From The Anatomical Deeps
+02. Autophagia
+03. The End Of Love
+04. Hospital
+05. Incident At Corsica
+06. Airplane's Catastrophe
+07. Little John's Story
+08. Her Heart In Your Hands
+09. Ambulance
+10. Colitis Ulcerosa
+11. Life Of A Surgeon
+12. Fire In The Forest
+13. Damaged Elevator
+14. The Firing Ground
+15. Tragedy At The Railway Station
+16. Don't Turn His Crushed Face On Me
+17. Torn By The Lion Apart
+18. The Merry-Go-Round

+ Jaro - All Voices
+ Maly - Guitar
+ Tocha - Guitar, Bass
+ Cyjan - Drums

+All Songs By DEAD INFECTION.
+Produced By DEAD INFECTION.
+Engineered By Jarek Pruszkowski.
+Recorded & Mixed At Izabelin Studio.

+(P)&(C) 1995 MORBID Records

-"Human Slaughter...
+### "Human Slaughter...
 Till Remains" 1997, Ambient

-"Brain Corrosion" 2004, Grindcore
+### "Brain Corrosion" 2004, Grindcore

-"Corpses Of The Universe (EP)" 2008, Grindcore
+### "Corpses Of The Universe (EP)" 2008, Grindcore

 ## Отношения с другими группами